CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <nexthop-group-id>  Nexthop group ID
   <via-id>            IP address

-### Atrributes
+### Attributes

-  interface           The interface to use for egress.
-If not specified, it
+  interface: The interface to use for egress.
+If not specified, it will automatically be determined.
+Only valid when the via's type is ipv4-address or ipv6-address.

-                      will automatically be determined.
-Only valid when the via's type is ipv4-address or ipv6-address. vrf                 The VRF to use for egress.
+  vrf: The VRF to use for egress.
 If not specified, the route's VRF will be used.
 Only valid when the via's type is ipv4-address or ipv6-address.

 ## nv set router pbr